-Fixed wing services - The Company owns a regional fixed wing operator ("Airnorth") in Australia.
-Airnorth provides fixed wing transportation services through regular passenger transport (scheduled airline service with individual ticket sales) and charter services.
+Fixed wing services - Airnorth provides fixed wing transportation services through regular passenger transport (scheduled airline service with individual ticket sales) and charter services.
 A performance obligation arises under contracts with customers to render services.
 Within fixed wing services, the Company determined that each contract has a single distinct performance obligation.
 Revenue is recognized over time at the earlier of the period in which the service is provided or the period in which the right to travel expires, which is determined by the terms and conditions of the ticket.
 Ticket sales are recorded within deferred revenue in accordance with the above policy.
 Both chartered and scheduled airline service revenue is recognized net of passenger taxes and discounts.